Georgia Capital PLC Completes Share Buyback

 Georgia Capital PLC (GB:CGEO) has released an update.

-Georgia Capital PLC has executed a share buyback as part of its previously announced programme, purchasing 18,000 shares at an average price of 1000.4669p each on the London Stock Exchange.
-These shares are set to be cancelled, which will subsequently reduce the total number of shares with voting rights to 42,455,998.
-The company has committed to additional share repurchases under the current buyback programme.
+Georgia Capital PLC has executed a share buyback, purchasing 18,000 shares on May 28, 2024, with prices ranging from 984.0000p to 997.0000p per share.
+These repurchased shares are to be cancelled, subsequently reducing the total number of voting shares to 42,419,998.
+This action is part of a share buyback and cancellation programme announced earlier on May 17, 2024.

 For further insights into GB:CGEO stock, check out TipRanks’ Stock Analysis page.